bibleexchange/courses/poetry/en/202_psalms-classification_praise.md

 The book of Psalms is organized into five books.
 Each book concludes with a doxology, with the entire book of Psalms capped by Psalm 150, a grand ascribing of praise to God.

-* Book 1 (1–41) — DOXOLOGY: 41:13
+* Book 1 (1–41) — Doxology: 41:13
-* Book 2 (42–72) — DOXOLOGY: 72:18,19
+* Book 2 (42–72) — Doxology: 72:18,19
-* Book 3 (73–89) — DOXOLOGY: 89:52
+* Book 3 (73–89) — Doxology: 89:52
-* Book 4 (90–106) — DOXOLOGY: 106:48
+* Book 4 (90–106) — Doxology: 106:48
-* Book 5 (107–150) — DOXOLOGY: 150
+* Book 5 (107–150) — Doxology: 150

 Praise is an important thing for man, because if we are not worshiping God, then it is easy for us to worship something else.
 C. Hassell Bullock explains that:

 > Exalting is a part of existence.
 It is so much a part of it, that when one has ceased to exalt God, something else must be exalted.
 Then God can be displaced by a man, an institution, an idea.
 Exalting remains a function of existence.
 World history demonstrates this.
 Man must exalt something, and without such exalting there can apparently be no existence....
 If the praise of God, as the Psalms express it, belongs to existence, then the directing of this praise to a man, an idea, or an institution must disturb and finally destroy life itself.
-The Psalms say that only where God is praised is there life.[1]
+The Psalms say that only where God is praised is there life.<sup>[1]</sup>

 ### Organization